Axle Replacement

 What to Expect From Our Axle Replacement Service

 At Axle Spindle, we deliver expert axle replacement for trucks, trailers, and semi-trailers throughout the GTA and beyond.
 Our process is fast, precise, and built around safety.
 We begin with a full inspection to determine if you need a complete axle replacement or a more targeted repair.
 If replacement is required, we remove the damaged axle or spindle and prep the surface for either weld-on or bolt-on installation.
 Then we install a new heavy-duty assembly using trusted, top-quality parts.
 Our team follows up with alignment checks, torque verification, and a final inspection to ensure everything meets OEM specs.
-Whether you visit our shop or request mobile service, we make the process smooth, affordable, and dependable—getting you back on the road with confidence.
+Whether you come to us or we come to you, we focus on precision truck axle replacement service to keep your trucks operational and prevent unnecessary time off the road.

 When Is Axle Replacement Necessary?